 That’s Zenith Beach.

-It is easy to reach from the car park where you started Tomaree Head Summit walk, hence a perfect opportunity for a refreshing dip after your hike.
+It is easy to reach from the car park where you started the Tomaree Head Summit Walk, hence a perfect opportunity for a refreshing dip after your hike.

-The views from the beach of the surrounding national park are stunning.
+The views from the beach of the surrounding park are stunning.

-It’s famous for its postcard-perfect C shape, and is one of the best places to go surfing in Port Stephens.
+It’s famous for its postcard-perfect C-shape beach, and is one of the best places to go surfing if that’s your interest in what to do in Port Stephens.

 It’s also well known for the Fingal sand spit across to Shark Island, that has unfortunately surprised some visitors over the past few years.

-While it’s tempting to try to walk over to the island, the sand does make it look like a clear path, it is actually quite dangerous, with ocean currents and swell making the crossing treacherous at even the best times.
-Currently it is closed to walkers.
+While it’s tempting to try to walk over to the island, the sand does make it look like a clear path, it is actually quite dangerous, with ocean currents and swells making the crossing treacherous at even the best times.

-Port Stephens is one of the best places on Earth to spot dolphins.
+Port Stephens is one of the best places in Australia to spot bottlenose dolphins.

 It’s often referred to as the Dolphin Capital of Australia, so it’s not surprising to see this activity high on the list of the best things to do in Port Stephens.